battletrout/id3-decision-tree/README.md

-# ID3 Decision Tree Classifier for Car Evaluation
+# ID3 Decision Tree Classifier for UCI Car Evaluation Dataset

 This project implements the Iterative Dichotomiser 3 (ID3) decision tree algorithm to create a classifier on the Car Evaluation Database dataset (N=1728).
 The decision tree is built using Shannon Information Gain as the splitting criteria, and then pruned using reduced-error pruning.
 The performance of pruned and unpruned decision trees are compared using 5x2 cross-validation, repeated 10 times.